 symposia.
 We have been active in this information exchange and

 Expanding our interests further, we became one of the half dozen groups that founded the Walnut

 Creek Watershed Council late in 2011.
 Council membership now

-District, other local government agencies, all four nonprofit creek
+in the watershed, all four nonprofit creek

 groups, land trusts and other environmental groups, private industry,